daverona/docker-cromwell/README.md

 ### Slurm Backend

-To this work, two conditions should be satisfied:
+To this work, we assume the following conditions are satisfied:

 * Disk volume is shared between Slurm and the one running your cromwell
 * You have an account on a host where `slumrctld` is running

-Let's assume both conditions are satisfied.

-This case can be similarly configured as the above section:
+To run a workflow using Slurm:

 ```bash
 docker container run --rm \